micheleissa/IBMMQResilientClient/README.md

 	TimeSpan.FromSeconds(Math.Pow(2, retryAttempt))
   );
   ````
-  - It is not configurable but it is a possibility in the future.
+  - configurable retry count.
 ## TLS support:
-- As of now the support is not fully configurable, it supports one CipherSpec ```TLS_RSA_WITH_AES_128_CBC_SHA256```.
+- Configurable Cipher Spec.
-- the library is smart about the installation of the certs and will figure out which OS and installs accordingly.
+- The library is smart about the installation of the certs and will figure out which OS and installs accordingly.
+- The library supports MQManager failover via allowing multiple host(port) pairs in the configuration settings.

 # HowTo:
  - Add configuration/settings: